rimansingh/rimansingh/README.md

 ###

-<p align="left">- Exploring New Technologies: I enjoy diving into the latest trends in AI, automation, and cloud computing to stay on top of innovations.<br><br>- Reading & Learning: Whether it’s tech blogs, books, or tutorials, I’m always looking for ways to expand my knowledge.<br><br>- Coffee Lover: I appreciate a good cup of coffee to fuel my productivity and creativity.<br><br>- Staying Active: I like to balance my tech life with outdoor adventures or trying out new activities.<br><br>- Embracing Curiosity: Whether in work or life, I’m always curious and eager to learn new things.</p>
+<p align="left">- Exploring New Technologies: I enjoy diving into the latest trends in AI, automation, and cloud computing to stay on top of innovations.<br>- Reading & Learning: Whether it’s tech blogs, books, or tutorials, I’m always looking for ways to expand my knowledge.<br>- Coffee Lover: I appreciate a good cup of coffee to fuel my productivity and creativity.<br>- Staying Active: I like to balance my tech life with outdoor adventures or trying out new activities.<br>- Embracing Curiosity: Whether in work or life, I’m always curious and eager to learn new things.</p>

 ###